 |---|---|---|

 You should always match the fitting size to your pipe diameter and system needs.
-This step helps you maintain a leak-proof connection and reliable operation.
+If you are unsure, stop and gage the threads—misidentified size is a common reason fittings “never seal.”

 Matching Threads for Leak-Proof Connection

-You need to match thread types to avoid leaks and system failures.
+You need to match thread types to avoid leaks and mechanical failures.

 Summary: